Will My US Cell Phone Work in Cuba?

-Yes, in some cases.
-A few US carriers now have roaming agreements with ETECSA (the Cuban national telecommunications company), and other US carriers are working on completing arrangements to provide roaming service in Cuba.
+Yes, in most cases.
+US carriers now have roaming agreements with ETECSA (the Cuban national telecommunications company).
+Roaming depends on your phone model and plan.
+Check our Roaming List for the latest capabilities of US carriers.
 Cubacel (ETECSA's mobile phone arm) also allows visitors from the United States to rent a SIM card with pre-paid minutes in amounts of CUC 10, 20, or 40 (US$10, $20, or $40), plus a daily rental fee for the SIM card of CUC 3 (US$3) for use in your own phone.
 The phone must be a GSM unlocked phone.
 The per-minute call charges and texting fees for renting a mobile phone (as listed below) also apply to renting a SIM card.
 Contact your wireless provider to check their current Cuban roaming status and whether your phone operates on the compatible standard, and to request that your carrier unlock your mobile phone.

-To call the US from Cuba using a Roaming mobile phone, use the same dialing format as calling from a landline – dial 119, then 1, followed by the ten-digit area code and US phone number.
+To call the US from Cuba using a Roaming mobile phone, use the same dialing format as calling from a landline – dial 119 (or use a "+" on GSM phones), then 1, followed by the ten-digit area code and US phone number.

 To make landline phone calls from Cuba, you can buy a pre-paid calling card (available at certain hotels and resorts) for use at public pay phones.
 To call the United States using a pre-paid calling card, follow these steps:

 Another option, although a more expensive one, is to place international phone calls from a hotel landline, either in your guest room or the lobby.
 On average, calls from a tourist hotel to the United States cost about US$2.50 per minute.
 To call the United States from a hotel landline, dial 119, then 1, followed by the ten-digit area code and phone number.

 Calling the US from a Cuban mobile phone: